Code-Institute-Submissions/johnston9-ms2-apis/README.md

 1. [Favicon-generator](https://www.favicon-generator.org/)
    - Favicon-generator was used to create the favicon link.
 1. [Freeformatter](https://www.freeformatter.com/html-formatter.html)
-   - Freeformatter was used to tidy up the final code.
+   - Freeformatter was used to format the final code.
 1. [Gauger](https://gauger.io/fonticon/)
    - Gauger was used to create the favicon icon.
 1. [img-resize.com](https://img-resize.com/):